kevaundray/plookup/readme.md

 // 8, 10 and 8 XOR 10 will be added to the witness
 lookup.read((Fr::from(8), Fr::from(10)));

-// Alternatively, one can add the witness values directly without checking the table
+// Alternatively, one can add the witness values directly without checking the table.
-// Since there is a check that Z(X) was created correctly.
-This will fail on the prover side, if the values added are inconsistent with the table. lookup.left_wires.push(Fr::from(1000));
+// Since there is a check that Z(X) was created correctly, this will fail on the prover side, if the values added are inconsistent with the table. lookup.left_wires.push(Fr::from(1000));
 lookup.right_wires.push(Fr::from(889));
 lookup.output_wires.push(Fr::from(1234));